SarkkinenJ/MS_GC_image_analysis/README.md

 # Image analysis of lymph nodes from patients with multiple sclerosis and healthy controls

-The following summarizes the analysis steps used in image analysis by Sarkkinen et al (DOI will be updated after acceptance of the manuscript).
+The following summarizes the analysis steps used in image analysis by Sarkkinen et al (DOI will be updated after publication of the manuscript).
+The images to recapitulate the results can be found in the UPDATE.

 ## Segmentation